RV and Tent Campsites in State Parks

 Multi-site -- allows up to 15 people, available at Keystone and Ohiopyle state parks

-Walk-in -- are reached by a short walk, the campsite has a picnic table and fire ring
+Walk-to -- are reached by a short walk, the campsite has a picnic table and fire ring

-River camping -- available only at Clear Creek State Park
+River Camping -- available only at Clear Creek State Park

 Equestrian -- space for horses, available only at Kettle Creek and Promised Land state parks